 Try something new

-Writing prompts are a great way to shake up your writing habits.
+Prompts are a great way to shake up your writing habits.
 Just as reading a book of science fiction can help you write a better romance novel, writing about subjects and situations you wouldn’t naturally gravitate to can help you grow your skills.
 By focusing on your weaknesses, you will increase the rate at which you add new skills.
 Struggle with dialogue?
 Choose writing prompts that set up interesting conversations.
 Not good at writing evocative settings?
-Find prompts that demand you use all the skills you do have to bring a place to life.
-Many writers avoid using writing prompts in their practice because the prompt isn’t something they want to write about.
+Find prompts that stretch your world-building muscles.
+Sure, it's easy to avoid using writing prompts in your practice when the suggestion isn't something you already want to write about.
 But that’s the point!
-Learning how to write about things that don’t immediately interest or that takes us out of our comfort zone us can pay real dividends.
+Learning how to write about things that don’t immediately interest or that take us out of our comfort zone is what will put shiny new tools in our kit.

 Ideas and inspiration

 Perhaps the best part of using writing prompts is that they can spur new ideas.
-One definition of creativity is to combine existing ideas, elements, or resources to create something that has never existed before.
-By combining a writing prompt (something that goes wrong on a mountain hike) with something we may already be writing about (a coming-of-age story about a social outcast), we have the opportunity to take our writing in new and unexpected directions.
+Writer Austin Kleon says that creativity is about “Taking what’s in front of you and everybody else and making something new out of it.”
+By combining a writing prompt (something that goes wrong on a mountain hike) with something we may already be writing about (a coming-of-age story about a social outcast), we can take our writing in new and unexpected directions.
+Perhaps our social outcast proves herself in unexpected ways.

 And here are a few more resources that can help you dive right in to your daily writing session: